-A perfect example of this was seen during the onset of the coronavirus pandemic.
+A perfect example of this was seen during the onset of the global health crisis.
 While the rest of the country was panic-buying food and bath tissue, preppers were sitting pretty at home, far from the hordes of shoppers hunting for toilet paper.
-Not only did this keep them safe from potential infections; it also eased some of the strain on supplies for the rest of the community.
+Not only did this keep them safe from potential infections, but it also eased some of the strain on supplies for the rest of the community.

 Preppers are Better Supplied